-AS can cause inflammation in the front part of the eye between the cornea (the clear window at the front of the eye) and the lens.
+axSpA can cause inflammation in the front part of the eye between the cornea (the clear window at the front of the eye) and the lens.

 About 30% to 40% of people with AS will develop uveitis (or iritis specifically).
-The main symptoms are pain in the eye and sensitivity to light.
+The main symptoms are redness, pain in the eye and sensitivity to light.
 The eye feels better with dark glasses.
-The eye is usually red and sore.
+Blurring of vision can be a feature.